clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/ister.rst

    :file:`/clear/config/image`.
 For example:
    ``https://cdn.download.clearlinux.org/releases/15700/clear/config/image/``

 #.
-Download “PostNonChroot” script (if applicable).
+Download the “PostNonChroot” script (if applicable).

    The JSON configuration file for the image may have an accompanying “PostNonChroot” script that is executed at the end of the image creation